-The goal of this section is to understand where Hilbert functions and Hilbert polynomials of saturated Borel ideals coincide.
-Theorem~\ref{thm:Kpolydegree} states that among the saturated Borel ideals with a fixed codimension and Hilbert polynomial, the degree of the $K$-polynomial of the lexicographic ideal is \emph{strictly} the largest.
+The goal of this section is to understand where Hilbert functions and Hilbert polynomials of saturated strongly stable ideals coincide.
+Theorem~\ref{thm:Kpolydegree} states that among the saturated strongly stable ideals with a fixed codimension and Hilbert polynomial, the degree of the $K$-polynomial of the lexicographic ideal is \emph{strictly} the largest.
 The proof tracks the genesis of minimal monomial generators as Algorithm~\ref{alg:SSS} traces the path from $1$ to $\hp$ in $\Macaulaytree$.
-Proposition~\ref{prop:Kpolycommence} identifies where the inequality first occurs, and Proposition~\ref{prop:Kpolypersist} shows that it persists.
+Proposition~\ref{prop:Kpolycommence} identifies where the inequality first occurs and Proposition~\ref{prop:Kpolypersist} shows that it persists.

-The \emph{\bfseries Hilbert series} of a finitely generated graded $\kk[x_0, x_1, \dotsc, x_n]$-module $M$ is the formal power series $\hs_M( T ) := \sum_{i \in \ZZ} \hf_{M}(i) \, T^i \in \ZZ[T^{-1}][\![ T ]\!]$.
-The Hilbert series of $M$ is a rational function $\hs_M( T ) = (1-T)^{-(n+1)} \hk_M( T )$, and the \emph{\bfseries $K$-polynomial} of $M$ is the numerator $\hk_M$, possibly divisible by $1-T$, of $\hs_M$; see \cite[Theorem~8.20]{Miller_Sturmfels_2005}.
-For a quotient by a homogeneous ideal $I$, we use the notation $\hs_I := \hs_{\kk[x_0, x_1, \dotsc, x_n]/I}$ and $\hk_I := \hk_{\kk[x_0, x_1, \dotsc, x_n]/I}$.
+The \emph{\bfseries Hilbert series} of a finitely generated graded $\kk[x_0, x_1, \dotsc, x_n]$-module $M$ is the formal power series $\hs_M( T ) = \sum_{i \in \ZZ} \hf_{M}(i) \, T^i \in \ZZ[T^{-1}][\![ T ]\!]$.
+The Hilbert series of $M$ is a rational function $\hs_M( T ) = (1-T)^{-n-1} \hk_M( T )$ and the \emph{\bfseries $K$-polynomial} of $M$ is the numerator $\hk_M$, possibly divisible by $1-T$, of $\hs_M$; see \cite[Theorem~8.20]{Miller--Sturmfels--2005}.
+For a quotient by a homogeneous ideal $I$, we use the notation $\hs_I = \hs_{\kk[x_0, x_1, \dotsc, x_n]/I}$ and $\hk_I = \hk_{\kk[x_0, x_1, \dotsc, x_n]/I}$.

 We consider a fundamental example.